Who is Gareth Malone? Discover the choirmaster’s TV shows, albums, family and all you need to know

-Gareth Malone is a choral conductor and broadcaster, best known for his TV programme The Choir, in which he introduces people to choral singing.
+Gareth Malone is a choral conductor and broadcaster, with a deep passion for introducing people to choral singing.

-As well as The Choir, he has also presented television series including Gareth Malone Goes to Glyndebourne and was one of the judges on Pitch Battle in 2017.
+Malone famously presented The Choir, alongside other television series including Gareth Malone Goes to Glyndebourne.
+He was also one of the judges on Pitch Battle in 2017.

 The Military Wives Choir went on to perform at the Royal British Legion’s Festival of Remembrance and their recording of Paul Mealor’s song ‘Wherever You Are’ ended up becoming Christmas Number 1 in 2011.